Financial-Times/o-header-services/README.md

 At smaller viewports, it does _not_ collapse into the drawer, but becomes scrollable, instead.

-You can see an example of the secondary navigation and its markup in the [Origami Registry](https://registry.origami.ft.com/components/o-header-services#demo-secondary-navigation).
+You can see an example, with markup, of the [secondary navigation in the Origami Registry](https://registry.origami.ft.com/components/o-header-services#demo-secondary-navigation).

 ### Themes

-`o-header-services` offers theming for B2B or B2C products under FT.com.
+`o-header-services` offers theming for B2B or B2C products for FT.com products who use the master brand.
 They are designed to affect the title section and the primary navigation.

 To add a theme to the header, add the appropriate class to the header element.
 For example, for B2B that would be: